BenjaminHLee/BenjaminHLee.github.io/_posts/2024-04-08-things-i-gave-up-on.md

 Over the past five years I’ve started to realize exactly how limited my attention is.
 This post is an attempt to demonstrate that.

-This post might be relevant if you’re:
+This piece might be relevant if:

-1. internet stalking me,
+1. you're internet stalking me,
-2. assessing my ability to focus,
+2. you're assessing my ability to focus,
-3. or looking for more on what I’ve previously done.
+3. or you're looking for more on what I’ve previously done.

 ## Things on Hold